Hyperelliptic surface: Classification

-Any hyperelliptic surface is a quotient (E×F)/G, where E = C/Λ and F are elliptic curves, and G is a subgroup of F (acting on F by translations).
+Any hyperelliptic surface is a quotient (E×F)/G, where E = C/Λ and F are elliptic curves, and G is a subgroup of F (acting on F by translations), which acts on E not only by translations.
 There are seven families of hyperelliptic surfaces as in the following table.

 Here ω is a primitive cube root of 1 and i is a primitive 4th root of 1.